ciprian0104/Arcade-game/README.md

 # Arcade-game
-A small arcade game built-in Javascript where to apply concepts like:-Object Oriente Programming
+A small arcade game built-in Javascript where to apply concepts like: -Object Oriente Programming -Functions
--Functions
 -Animation